-New Graduate Cohort tentatively scheduled to begin Fall 2014.
+New Graduate Cohort tentatively scheduled to begin Fall 2014

-Excellence in hands-on education
+Excellence in education

 Distance-friendly teacher education

 The School Library Studies program offers most instruction at a distance via the Internet; some hybrid classes combine virtual and occasional face-to-face meetings on some Saturdays or summers.
 Admitted students become members of cohort groups that provide a sense of community and connection to UNI.

 The UNI Rod Library offers the services of a distant learners staff to provide consultation and resources online.
 Students have access to a wide variety of print sources and online databases.